Jason Gardner

 Jason Corey Gardner (born November 14, 1980) is an American retired professional basketball player and currently a player relations director at the University of Arizona.

-Gardner is a native of Indianapolis, Indiana, playing his high school ball at North Central High Sxhool.
+Gardner is a native of Indianapolis, Indiana, playing his high school ball at North Central High School.
 He was honored at Indiana Mr. Basketball in 1999.
 The 5 ft 10 in point guard then starred at Arizona from 1999 to 2003.
 His team finished second place in the 2001 NCAA Men's Division I Basketball Tournament, losing to Duke University.
 As a senior in 2003, Gardner was named an Associated Press Second Team All-American after averaging 14.8 points and 4.9 assists per game.
 His college jersey number was retired by the University of Arizona in 2005.

 Gardner was not drafted by the NBA, but found success overseas.
-He played in Slovenia, Belgium, and Israel, and with EWE Baskets Oldenburg in Germany.
+He played in Slovenia, Belgium, and Israel.
+For the season 2006/07 he moved to Germany, where he played first with Telekom Baskets Bonn and then three seasons with EWE Baskets Oldenburg.
+In his second year with Oldenburg he won the German championship.
 He was a 2x All-Star in Germany, appearing in the Basketball Bundesliga's All-Star Game in 2007, and starting for the Northern All-Star Team in the Basketball Bundesliga's All-Star Game in 2009.
 He was also named 2008/2009 regular season MVP of the German Basketball Bundesliga.
 For the season he averaged 13.7 points 4.0 assists and 3.0 rebounds on shooting 40.8% from the field 37.5% from three-point range and 82.9% from the line.
 He recorded a season high of 25 points against the Telekom Baskets Bonn.
 Gardner led his team to a 25–9 record finishing third in the regular season.

 In 2011, Gardner joined the coaching staff of Loyola University Chicago.
 Gardner left Loyola to join Josh Pastner's staff at the University of Memphis in the summer of 2013.

 After just one season with Memphis, Gardner was named the head coach at IUPUI.
-Gardner was arrested for driving while impaired by Fishers, Indiana police on Aug 26, 2019 and resigned his coaching position the next day.

 On August 12, 2020, nearly a year after resigning from IUPUI, Gardner was named the head coach of the North Central High School boys basketball team, returning to the school where he played his high school career.

 However, after just a year there, he accepted a player relations director at his alma mater, the University of Arizona.